-2.4.2 Closed-Wheel Cars
+2.4.2 CLOSED-WHEEL CARS

-- a) Fuel Cells/Tanks shall be installed as close as possible to the location of the standard tank(s), except when safety considerations, dimensional limitations, or other factors make this impractical, impossible or undesirable. - b) Fuel Cells/Tanks shall not be located in the Driver/passenger compartment. - c) Fuel Cells/Tanks shall be installed not less than 15cm (6in) from the ground unless enclosed within the bodywork or chassis.
+- a) Fuel Cells/Tanks shall be installed as close as possible to the location of the standard tank(s), except when safety considerations, dimensional limitations, or other factors make this impractical, impossible or undesirable. - b) Fuel Cells/Tanks shall not be located in the Driver/passenger compartment. - Fuel Cells/Tanks shall be installed not less than 15cm (6in) from the ground unless enclosed within the bodywork or chassis. - d) Fuel Cells / Tanks, the fittings for fuel lines, fittings for refueling and fuel vent lines directly attached to the fuel cell / tank shall be isolated from the drivers compartment by a fire-proof barrier such as a metal bulkhead or enclosure.

-2.4.3 Vintage Cars
+2.4.3 VINTAGE CARS